Snezzz/final_project/README.md

 2. JQuery Cookie
 3. React DOM
 4. JS Jash Code
 5. Redux
+6. Thunk
+7. PropTypes
-6. React Router Redirect
+7. React Router Redirect
-7. Bootstrap
+8. Bootstrap
-8. h2 database on server
+9. h2 database on server

 ### Short Description
 The program is a collection of components and containers.
 Components are responsible for rendering and containers are intended for